eclipse-theia/theia-website/src/docs/authoring_vscode_extensions.md

 }
 ```

+### Language Model Tools

+VS Code extensions can contribute tools for AI agents through the language model tools API (`vscode.lm.registerTool` and `vscode.lm.invokeTool`).
+Theia supports this API and integrates the registered tools with Theia AI: a tool registered by an extension can be referenced in a user or system prompt via the `~{toolId}` syntax and is then invoked by the language model like any built-in tool.
+The tool id is also offered in the chat input auto-completion.

+This lets VS Code extensions extend the AI features of a Theia-based product with custom tools, without depending on Theia-specific APIs.

 ## Prerequisites for Running VS Code Extensions in Theia

 To enable Theia's support for VS Code extensions in order to use your own extensions or third-party VS Code extensions in your Theia application, you'll need to add `@theia/plugin-ext-vscode` as a dependency.